Sign in Create account

 Gauge: 23 stitches = 4 inches in stockinette on size US 4 needles

 So let's make a cowl!
-Using your size 5 needles and a length of scrap yarn, then, cast on 35 stitches provisionally.
+Using your size 5 needles and a length of scrap yarn, cast on 35 stitches provisionally.
 Transfer work to your size 4 needles and knit two transition rows, as follows:

 Transition Row 1 (wrong side): purl